divsmith/Decouplr/README.md

     }
     ```

 4. Enjoy!
+You can now typehint the interface and inject the adapter instead of the concrete dependency
-You can now use the adapter exactly as you would the concrete dependency while enjoying the
+    (assuming appropriate IoC bindings).
+Use the adapter exactly as you would the concrete dependency and
-    flexibility and future proofing of the interface.
+    sleep better at night knowing your code is decoupled from it.